BDC Hamburger Icon

 Should you take part in a supply chain finance program?

-Supply chain financing can be a great option for a business that is trying to access cash without immediate debt or penalties.
-If you are getting paid earlier, it allows more flexibility for spending, growth and security for your company.
-Additionally, it can positively impact your balance sheet as you would be removing a factor due to selling the invoices.
+Supply chain financing can be a great option for a business trying to access cash without immediate debt or penalties.
+Getting paid earlier means more flexibility for spending, growth and security for your company.

-On the other hand, supply chain financing may not be the best option for every business.
-Some third-party funders may want all of your receivables, giving no room for flexibility.
-As a business, you may not be able to decide which receivables you would like to consider for financing.
-In most cases, you also will not be able to use the same receivables for additional loans as they are already associated with the financing option.
-Along with a fee for a third-party agency to purchase the receivables, there may be a factoring fee you must pay the funder.
+Still, supply chain financing may not be the best option for every business.
+Some third-party funders may require access to all your receivables, leaving little room for flexibility.
+As a business, you may not have control over which receivables are used for financing.
+Additionally, as Pendergast noted, you typically cannot use the same receivables for additional loans since they are already tied to the financing arrangement.
+Along with third-party funder fees, you may also incur factoring fees for the receivables.

-Many supply chain finance programs are offered by large corporations.
-Examples include suppliers, such as Amazon, Walmart, Coca-Cola, Warner Bros., Nordstrom and Bell.
-Some of these corporations use their own cash to fund the programs, while others have partnered with banks or hedge funds to fund early payments to suppliers.
+Large corporations offer many supply chain finance programs.
+Some use their cash to fund the programs, while others have partnered with banks or hedge funds to fund early supplier payments.

-If one of your customers invites you to participate in their supply chain finance program, you should ask yourself, “Has anything really changed?”
-Yes, you may get paid sooner for a discount, but you may not.
-What guarantee do you have that it will be available on your next invoice, and on the one after that?
+If a customer invites you to participate in their supply chain finance program, ask yourself, “Has anything really changed?”
+What guarantee do you have that supply chain financing will be available for your next invoice or the one after that?

-With factoring, you are in control.
+Factoring gives your business more control over cash flow.
 You determine which invoices you will factor and when to meet your ever-changing cash flow needs.
-You deal with one factor for all of your invoices instead of working with a different program, process and platform for each customer.
+You deal with one factor for all your invoices instead of working with a different program, process and platform for each customer.

 Did you find this content helpful?